objektwerks/kyo/README.md

 >Kyo effects are *relatively* straightforward to work with and test; while concurrent effects are not.

+>Fibers, Queues and Channels, for instance, often fail to evaluate in a unit test.
+But work in a Kyo App.

 >Kyo is still a work-in-progress, though.
 Moreover, I'm no Kyo guru. :)

 Build